COVID-19 Vaccine Hesitancy: 12 Things You Need to Know

 Do you have allergies?
 You can probably still get the COVID-19 vaccine.

-The CDC says people with allergies to certain foods, insects, latex and other common allergens can have the COVID-19 vaccine.
+The CDC says people with allergies to certain foods, insects, latex and other common allergens can get a COVID-19 vaccine.
 If you have ever had a severe allergic reaction to a vaccine, be sure to discuss that with your doctor, who can evaluate you and assess your risk.
-However, if you are severely allergic to any of the coronavirus vaccine ingredients, you should not be vaccinated.
+However, if you are severely allergic to any of the coronavirus vaccines’ ingredients, you should not be vaccinated.

 Here’s what we know about pregnancy, breastfeeding and fertility concerns with the COVID-19 vaccines.

-Pregnant women should discuss the COVID-19 vaccine with their doctors.
+Pregnant women should discuss a COVID-19 vaccine with their doctors.
 Although the vaccines have not yet been tested in pregnant women, getting COVID-19 while pregnant can be dangerous, so your doctor can help you decide if the vaccines are appropriate for you.
-The vaccine is safe for breastfeeding mothers, and does not harm a woman’s ability to become pregnant.
+The vaccines are safe for breastfeeding mothers, and do not harm a woman’s ability to become pregnant.

 If you’ve already had COVID-19, getting the vaccine will add extra protection.

-Even if you have already had COVID-19, you can still get the vaccine.
+Even if you have already had COVID-19, you can still get a vaccine.
 Current guidelines suggest that anyone previously infected with COVID-19 should be vaccinated.
-Some people who have been vaccinated after having COVID-19 have observed a strong immune reaction after the first of the two shots.
+Some people who have been vaccinated after having COVID-19 have observed a strong immune reaction after the first of the two shots with the Pfizer and Moderna vaccines.

 COVID-19 Vaccines: Time is of the essence.

 Some people are deciding not to get the coronavirus vaccines until more people have had them.
-Vaccine hesitancy can be normal, but waiting too long to be vaccinated allows the coronavirus to continue spreading in the community, with new variants emerging.
+Vaccine hesitancy can affect people of all different backgrounds, ages and ethnicities.
+But waiting too long to be vaccinated allows the coronavirus to continue spreading in the community, with new variants emerging.
 Severe COVID-19 can be very dangerous: The sooner you get vaccinated, the sooner you are protected.

 Vaccines can’t save lives unless people get vaccinated.